.png)

 - A/B testing and marketing dashboards

 Wix pricing is mostly flat-tiered, but some resource limits work like usage-based pricing in practice.
-Plans come with storage, bandwidth, and video hosting limits that increase as you move up tiers.
+Plans come with storage, bandwidth, and video hosting ranges that increase as you move up tiers.

-There are no overage charges, but once you hit a cap, Wix either blocks usage or prompts you to upgrade.
-These limits have a real impact on total Wix cost if your site grows.
+There are no overage charges, but once users hit a cap, Wix either blocks usage or prompts them to upgrade.

 Key usage-based elements in Wix pricing include: